-- refer cases of suspected abuse to Children's Social Care, and support staff who have raised concerns about a child or have made a referral to Children's Social Care - where there are concerns about radicalisation, to make referrals to the Channel programme and offer support to other staff who have concerns about radicalisation - refer cases to the Disclosure and Barring Service (DBS) where a member of staff has been dismissed of has left due to risk or harm to a child - refer cases where a crime has been or may have been committed to the Police
+- refer cases of suspected abuse to Children's Social Care, in a timely manner and support staff who have raised concerns about a child or have made a referral to Children's Social Care - where there are concerns about radicalisation, to make referrals to the Channel programme and offer support to other staff who have concerns about radicalisation - refer cases to the Disclosure and Barring Service (DBS) where a member of staff has been dismissed of has left due to risk or harm to a child - refer cases where a crime has been or may have been committed to the Police - when making referrals, use support and language from key documents such as threshold charts, Brooks traffic light toolkit, harmful sexual behaviour framework (Hackett) in addition to external advice from the Marie Collins Foundation.
+This will support decisionmaking.